Frequently Asked Questions

 Do I need to live near a school to become a homestay?

 There are over 100 accredited government schools that offer programs to international students.
 As students are expected to travel to and from school independently, homestay families do need to live reasonably close to the school that their student is attending.
 Students are expected to travel no longer than 40 minutes each way to get to and from school.
-Contact IES to find out if there is an accredited school near you.
+Contact International Education Services to find out if there is an accredited school near you.

 Can I be a homestay if I have pets?